 If you’re looking for the ultimate in diesel estate driving thrills, the Volkswagen Golf GTD estate may not be the car for you.
 Despite the sporty upgrades over the regular version, it isn’t the most engaging car you’ll find in this class – that accolade belongs to the Ford Focus ST estate.

 That’s not to say the Golf isn’t enjoyable when you’re behind the wheel.
 Just like the hatchback version, the estate is still stable and planted in corners, with plenty of grip at your disposal.
 Loss of traction also doesn’t appear to be an issue, despite the engine’s meaty torque output.

 Having a less focused set-up also means the GTD estate rides pretty well: whilst the lowered suspension does mean it’s a bit more fidgety than the regular models, overall body control is well-contained.
 Overall noise insulation levels are impressive as well.

 Adaptive dampers are available as an optional extra.
-They can be configured in three driving modes – Sport, Normal and Comfort and they are pretty self explanatory.
-Reviewers like Comfort the most for UK roads and say Sport makes the car too nervous and also pumps an artificial sound in the cabin which can become bothersome.
+They can be configured in three driving modes – Sport, Normal and Comfort and they are pretty self-explanatory.
+We like Comfort the most for UK roads because Sport makes the car too nervous and also pumps an artificial sound in the cabin which can become bothersome.

 Though the extra bodywork bulk has slowed the car down in comparison with the hatchback version, the Volkswagen Golf GTD estate is still fairly quick.
 0-62mph, for instance, takes just 7.9 seconds (only half a second down on the hatch), and the claimed top speed of 142mph is a paltry 1mph slower.